yukam-mm/ca-fermentation-kinetics/README.md

 # ca-fermentation-kinetics

-A small, self-contained, well-documented tool that fits two classic mechanistic models to clavulanic-acid (CA) fermentation data from *Streptomyces clavuligerus*:
+This started with a question from my BSc thesis: strains 33 and H of *Streptomyces clavuligerus* gave different clavulanic-acid (CA) yields — but is that a growth difference or a production difference?
+Two mechanistic models can still answer it honestly.
+However, five timepoints, no replicates, can't answer that with statistics.

-* **Logistic growth** for biomass `X(t)` — 3 parameters (`X0`, `Xmax`, `mu`)
+* **Logistic growth** for biomass — `X0`, `Xmax`, `mu`
-* **Luedeking–Piret** for product `P(t)`, driven by the fitted biomass —
+* **Luedeking–Piret** for CA formation — `alpha` (from active growth), `beta` (from standing biomass)
-  2 parameters (`alpha`, `beta`)

-It then compares parent strain **33** against
-**H**, reports every parameter with its standard error, and is deliberately honest about what five unreplicated datapoints can and cannot support.

-## Why mechanistic models, not machine learning?

-The time-series is **5 points per strain with no replicates**.
-A neural network or tree ensemble on that data would fit noise and report nothing biologically meaningful.
-Two small models with **interpretable parameters** (a growth rate, a carrying capacity, a growth-associated and a non-growth- associated production coefficient) are the responsible choice — and the parameters themselves tell the biological story.
+Every parameter ships with its standard error.
+No ML here — five points would just get memorised, not modelled.

 ## Install